 All of your general education credits – which are what the first two or three semesters of college consist of – can just as easily be earned at a local community college (where they cost just a fraction of the price you’d pay at a four-year school).
 Once you acquire these credits, you can then transfer to the larger school and finish your degree.

 4. Start Working

 The days of waiting tables and bartending at night to pay for college are gone.
 This might have worked for your parents, but the exponential rise in college education over the past two or three decades makes it virtually impossible today.
 However, working can provide a significant boost and help you pay for college…when combined with other methods highlighted above.

 Even if it’s $100 per week during the school year and another $400 per week during the summer months, every little bit adds up.
+Also, enrolling in an online school can help you with your time management when you need to work and study.
+Rasmussen has a great online finance bachelor’s degree that has an accelerated Master’s program so you can save money on your MBA as well.
+Click here to learn more.
 Use your time wisely, and you can eventually leave school with little or no debt.